hamishwillee/content/files/en-us/web/api/sanitizer/get/index.md

 The output is logged below.
 Note that the same elements set when constructing the sanitizer are returned, but the new elements also have a namespace.
-Note also here that comments and data elements will be allowed.
+Note also here that comments and data attributes will be allowed.

 {{EmbedLiveSample("Getting a configuration","100","480px")}}